-Some have tried using bamboo which is a more renewable material than maple.
+Bamboo skateboard decks work great.
+I use them a lot.
+Bamboo which is a more renewable material than maple.
 The use about 70% bamboo to 30% maple to keep the decks performance high.
-I have not tried out these decks yet but I would like to some time soon.
-I will be sure to give a review.
-Hopefully they work out.

 You can get skateboard decks in lots of different sizes and shapes.

 There are mini decks for younger skaters.
-Although I don’t recommend them, I know and have seen many skaters as young as 5 years olds skating circles around the older guys.
-They used the regular sized skateboard just fine.
+I have seen skaters as young as 5 years olds skating circles around the older guys.
+They used the regular sized skateboard fine.

 If you like carving, vert and going fast instead of doing ollies and flip tricks.
 Then a larger shape my be more you style.

-The graphic on you skateboard will scratch off pretty easily.
+The graphic on you skateboard will scratch off easy.
 Get used to it.
-That pretty skateboard will look like crap after only a few minutes of good skateboarding.
-Be ready to get your first skateboard deck scratched and beaten up pretty quickly.
-Getting a used skateboard might keep you skating between broken skateboards and new decks.
+That pretty skateboard will look raw and used after only a few minutes.
+Be ready to get your first skateboard deck scratched and beaten up.
+You might get lucky and be given a used skateboard.
+They keep you skating between broken skateboards and new decks.

 Having fresh paint on your board makes it slide oh so good.
 Enjoy new decks when you can they are the best!